Rakshu-sys/Ensf438_Lab1/seng438-a1-Group25.md

 # Notes and discussion of the peer reviews of defect reports

 Peer review of defect reports was essential in improving report clarity and accuracy.
+In our experience, we found that peer reports helped consolidate certain issues, provided a second pair of eyes to spot simple mistakes and enhanced our collaborative capabilities.

 Some common feedback included:

 • Improving defect descriptions for better reproducibility
 • Providing clearer steps to reproduce issues
 • Ensuring defect severity levels were appropriately assigned